mgamio/blog/_posts/2022-05-11-ssl-handshake-failure.md

 ### Cipher Suite

 A Cipher Suite is a set of cryptographic algorithms used by an SSL or TLS connection.
-A suite includes three distinct algorithms:
+A suite includes three distinct [algorithms](https://codersite.dev/big-o-notation-analysis-of-algorithms/){:target="_blank"}:

 - The key exchange and authentication algorithm.
 - The encryption algorithm to encipher the data